-Managing the Controller in a Drought
+Managing the Irrigation Controller in a Drought

 The amount of irrigation water applied to the landscape varies with the type of plant material and the precipitation rate of the sprinklers.
 The environmental factors that drive plant water use are temperature, wind, solar radiation, humidity, and ground temperature and collectively they generate a number known as Evapotranspiration (ET).
 These factors are nearly impossible for the landscape manager to evaluate in the field.
 The State of California manages a network of computerized weather stations linked to a free website in a program known as CIMIS (California Irrigation Management Information System).
 There are nearly 200 of these stations throughout the state.
-They provide the landscape manager with a number that represents the inches of water plants generally need in a month, week or day.
-The number available from the local weather station is known as ET0 or reference ET.
-There are many regions of the state that lack a local weather station.
+They provide the landscape manager with a number that represents the inches of water plants generally need in a month, week, or day.
+The number available from the local weather station.
 In these instances tables are available providing monthly averages in the Water Efficient Landscape Ordinance (WELO) which is also available on line.